Political development in modern Gibraltar: Current Government of Gibraltar

 The home of the Government of Gibraltar is the Gibraltar Parliament which was previously known as the Gibraltar House of Assembly between 1969 and 2006.
 This unicameral body consists of seventeen members elected by vote of the Gibraltar electorate and the Speaker.
 The Speaker is the only non-elected member and is appointed by a simple majority of the Members of Parliaments and presented by the Chief Minister after consulting with the Leader of the Opposition.
 The Speaker does not have a vote and vacates the position when Parliament is dissolved.
 The Chief Minister is the Elected Member who leads the political party with the largest majority and is formally appointed by the Governor.

 Gibraltar is organised as a single constituency.
 Individual voters have up to 10 votes for their choice from all the candidates standing for election.
-Members are elected by popular vote to serve 4 year terms.
+Members are elected by popular vote to serve 4-year terms.

 The role of the Governor of Gibraltar is mainly symbolic as the representative of the head of state, King Charles III.
 With each successive constitution the role of the Governor has been reduced.
 Under the current constitution, the Government of Gibraltar is responsible for all matters except defence, foreign policy, internal security and the judiciary.
 Formally defence, foreign policy and internal security are the responsibility of the Governor; judicial and other appointments are also made by the Governor on behalf of the King in consultation with the Chief Minister.

 The Gibraltar Police Authority is responsible for internal security and policing in Gibraltar.
-It is independent of the Parliament and is composed of a Chairman and seven members acting on the advice of the Specified Appointments Commission, together with one member appointed by each of the Governor and Chief Minister.
+It is independent of the Parliament and is composed of a chairman and seven members acting on the advice of the Specified Appointments Commission, together with one member appointed by each of the Governor and Chief Minister.
 Reflecting English Common Law and Acts, Gibraltar has had an independent judiciary and Supreme Court of Justice since the 1830 Charter of Justice.
 Gibraltar remains dependent upon the United Kingdom for foreign relations and defence.

 The political development of modern Gibraltar has often been hampered by its role as a fortress and the relationship between the United Kingdom and Spain but from the 1960s onward there has been an important change in the political and cultural profile of Gibraltar.
-Whilst the connection with the United Kingdom remains significant, Gibraltar has attained a highly developed but unquestionably differentiated political voice.
+While the connection with the United Kingdom remains significant, Gibraltar has attained a highly developed but unquestionably differentiated political voice.